 Sew a small wall strip to a door strip on a slight angle.
 Trim seam to ¼”.
 Press seam toward wall fabric.

-Sew a wall strip to each side of door unit on an angle.
+Sew a wall strip to each side of the door unit on an angle.
 Trim seam allowances to ¼”.
 Press seam toward wall fabric.

 Make sure you save those little scraps that you’re cutting from the seam allowances.
 You just might be able to use them for another house!